codeenigma/ce-vm/README.md

 online.
 It automatically connects Drupal to files on your stage site, so you don't need to manually place them on your local VM.

-## Other useful suggestions

-At Code Enigma we have a DNS entry that points app-vm.codeenigma.com to 192.168.56.2 so there is no need to mess with hosts files to use local development environments - anything.app-vm.codeenigma.com resolves to your local VMs.
-You may use this if you wish, if your project is for ACME, you can make a local vhost on the app server for acme.app-vm.codeenigma.com and this will just work, no hosts entries required.

 There is an option to use NFS for mounting your codebase, instead of the inbuilt VirtualBox file system.
 It can be a tricky to set up, but it is a fair bit